iszczesniak/taw/actions2.md

 ## Example #1

-This sentence is unclear because its story and grammar do not match:
+This grotesque sentence is unclear because its story and grammar do not match:

 > Once upon a time, as a walk through the woods was taking place on
 > the part of Little Red Riding Hood, the Wolf's jump out from behind